 Everyday Life is among the sea of fintech startups that offer term life insurance online.
 But it stands out for being the only online broker that promotes a laddered strategy and offers quotes to support that.

-While it’s partnered with a top-rated carrier, it’s worth comparing life insurance companies on your own to ensure you’re getting the best policy for your needs.
+While it’s partnered with seven top insurers, it’s worth comparing life insurance companies on your own to ensure you’re getting the best policy for your needs.

-Legal & General is known for its competitive rates, and it caters to seniors, smokers and people with pre-existing conditions.
+Everyday life partners with multiple insurers, many of which are known for competitive rates.
+Some partners caters to seniors, smokers and people with pre-existing conditions.